-It was almost by accident that I got involved in this program more than 30 years ago.
+It was almost by accident that I got involved in the Cox MBA program in 1985.
 At that time, I was a partner in the Dallas office of the international accounting firm of Arthur Young.
 Our office managing partner volunteered me to attend a meeting at SMU where they were explaining their Associate Board program.

 I was chosen since he had asked for a volunteer at a recent partner meeting and no one had stepped forward.
 Since I missed that partner meeting, he strongly suggested it would be a good idea for me to attend the meeting at SMU and get involved!
 I thought this was somewhat ironic since I had never set foot on the SMU campus and was a business school graduate from Creighton, a Catholic university in Omaha, lead by Jesuits!

-Following the meeting at SMU I volunteered to become a mentor and began a journey that has become one of the highlights of my life.
+Following the meeting at SMU, I volunteered to become a mentor and began a journey that became one of the highlights of my life.

 After spending time as a mentor with more than 130 MBA candidates over the last three decades I have learned a great deal . . . about the process of mentoring and about those who have allowed me to help . . . and about myself from the many conversations I have had with my mentees.

 Each mentee has been unique with their own talents, story, and dreams.
 I have learned to listen, ask questions and share some thoughts.
 I have challenged, cheered and pushed my mentees along their journey.
 I have witnessed incredible growth . . . . . theirs and mine.

 I often encounter other executives and professionals who are interested in mentoring those working towards their business degrees.
 Some of the questions they ask and my comments follow:

 - Why would I want to become a mentor?

 - It is your chance each year to give back and help others develop their careers in memory of all those who mentored and helped you along your own journey.